Brisbane · QLD · 4170

 About renting in Morningside

 Morningside is located in Brisbane, QLD.
-The median weekly rent is $715, meaning a single person needs to earn at least $123,934 per year to keep rent below 30% of income.
+The median weekly rent is $715, meaning a single person needs to earn at least $123,933 per year to keep rent below 30% of income (based on the $715/wk all-dwellings median, single household).

 How is the salary needed calculated?